Podophyllotoxin: Adverse effects

 Neither podophyllin resin nor podophyllotoxin lotions or gels are used during pregnancy because these medications have been shown to be embryotoxic in both mice and rats.
-Additionally, antimitotic agents are not typically recommended during pregnancy.
+Antimitotic agents are in general not typically recommended during pregnancy.
 Additionally, it has not been determined if podophyllotoxin can pass into breast milk from topical applications and therefore it is not recommended for breastfeeding women.

-Podophyllotoxin cream is safe for topical use; however, it can cause CNS depression as well as enteritis if ingested.
+Though podophyllotoxin cream is safe for topical use, it can cause CNS depression as well as enteritis if ingested.
 The podophyllum resin from which podophyllotoxin is derived has the same effect.

 Mechanism of action

 Podophyllotoxin destabilizes microtubules by binding tubulin and thus preventing cell division.
-In contrast, some of its derivatives display binding activity to the enzyme topoisomerase II (Topo II) during the late S and early G2 stage.
-For instance, etoposide binds and stabilizes the temporary DNA break caused by the enzyme, disrupts the reparation of the break through which the double-stranded DNA passes, and consequently stops DNA unwinding and replication.
-Mutants resistant to either podophyllotoxin, or to its topoisomerase II inhibitory derivatives such as etoposide (VP-16), have been described in Chinese hamster cells.
+In contrast, some of its derivatives display binding activity to the enzyme topoisomerase II (Topo II) during the late S and early G2 stages.
+For instance, etoposide binds and stabilizes the temporary DNA break caused by the enzyme, disrupts the reparation of the break through which the double-stranded DNA passes, and consequently prevents DNA unwinding, which is necessary for subsequent replication.
+Mutants resistant to either podophyllotoxin or to its topoisomerase II-inhibitory derivatives such as etoposide (VP-16)p have been described in Chinese hamster cells.
 The mutually exclusive cross-resistance patterns of these mutants provide a highly specific means to distinguish the two kinds of podophyllotoxin derivatives.
 Mutant Chinese hamster cells resistant to podophyllotoxin are affected in a protein P1 that was later identified as the mammalian HSP60 or chaperonin protein.

-Furthermore, podophyllotoxin is classified as an arytetralin lignan for its ability to bind and deactivate DNA.
-It and its derivates bind Topo II and prevent its ability to catalyze rejoining of DNA that has been broken for replication.
-Lastly, experimental evidence has shown that these arytetralin lignans can interact with cellular factors to create chemical DNA adducts, thus further deactivating DNA.
+Furthermore, podophyllotoxin is classified as an aryltetralin lignan for its ability to bind and deactivate DNA.
+It and its derivates bind Topo II and prevent its ability to catalyze the rejoining of DNA which has been broken for replication.
+Lastly, experimental evidence has shown that these aryltetralin lignans can interact with cellular factors to create chemical DNA adducts, thus further deactivating DNA.

 Chemistry

 Structural characteristic

 The structure of podophyllotoxin was first elucidated in the 1930s.
 Podophyllotoxin bears four consecutive chiral centers, labelled C-1 through C-4 in the following image.
 The molecule also contains four almost planar fused rings.
-The podophyllotoxin molecule includes a number of oxygen containing functional groups: an alcohol, a lactone, three methoxy groups, and an acetal.
+The podophyllotoxin molecule includes a number of oxygen-containing functional groups: an alcohol, a lactone, three methoxy groups, and an acetal.

 Derivatives of podophyllotoxin are synthesized as properties of the rings and carbon 1 through 4 are diversified.
 For example, ring A is not essential to antimitotic activity.
 Aromatization of ring C leads to loss of activity, possibly from ring E no longer being placed on the axial position.
 In addition, the stereochemistry at C-2 and C-3 configures a trans-lactone, which has more activity than the cis counterpart.
 Chirality at C-1 is also important as it implies an axial position for ring E.